artefactual/atom-docs/admin-manual/maintenance/cli-import-export.rst

 ---------------------------

 The :term:`authority record` import tool allows you to import data about people, familiies, and organizations.
-A typical authority record import can be conducted via the :term:`user interface` - for more information, see:
+Note that authority records and their relationship data can also be imported via the :term:`user interface` - for more information, see: :ref:`csv-import-authority-records-gui` and :ref:`csv-import-authority-record-relationships-gui`.
-:ref:`csv-import-authority-records-gui`.
-However, inn addition to importing data detailing these entities, the command-line tool also allows the simultaneous import of supplementary data (in separate CSV files) on how these entities relate to each other and alternate names by which these entities are known.

 You can view the example CSV files for authority records in the AtoM code (at ``lib/task/import/example/authority_records/``) or they can be downloaded